JAlcocerT/JAlcocerT/content/blog/entrep-saas-re-rag.md

 Tried also with [this one](https://www.viviendasylocalesgranada.com/ficha/terraced-house/belicena/vial-de-la-vega/4348/27525161/en/)

-The editor it is as it is: *counting that i started the brd going for a decap git based cms, its not bad at all.
+The editor it is...as it is.

+*Counting that i started the brd going for a decap git based cms, its not bad at all.
 Lesson learnt here as well, full vibe coded content editor that works via container and lets-fkng-go*.

 ![Built in astro editor for new properties](/blog_img/biz/RE/vibecoded-astro-editor.png)